 If you give the classifier lots of examples of pixels that look nearly the same, it will be harder to train it to identify anything else.

 Some of the options available to customize the classifier during training are the same as those we met while thresholding (since a thresholder is just a simple pixel classifier), while others are not.

 The options include:

-- Classifier: The type of the classifier.
-Artifical neural networks are Random trees are generally good choices.
+Classifier: The type of the classifier.
+Artificial neural networks and Random trees are generally good choices.
 K nearest neighbor can be appropriate if you will train from point annotations only (it can become very slow with large training regions).
 Press Edit to have more options for each.